Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you touch the panel or breakers.

 - Find the breaker identified “AC” and make sure it’s in the “on” location.
-If it’s triggered, the lever will be in the middle of the panel or “off” position.
+If it’s triggered, the lever will be in the "off" position.

 - Quickly move the lever back to the “on” spot.
 If it instantly flips again, don’t reset it and get in touch with us at 740-474-5940.
 A switch that keeps tripping could indicate your house has an electrical issue.